productbrief/productbrief/_posts/2018-07-22-developer-hub.md

 # monetize it:

-1. basic usage for free
+1. I suggest a basic tier of use for free with the product scaling along with customers' needs and ability to pay.

 1. charge for: additional users, additional customizations, additional plugins, easy import/export